Bug report #15076

 I am not a QGIS developer, but some developers in some other projects which I know appreciate if things are first discussed on the mailing list and bug tickets are created only for issues which are recognized as bugs.
 Mailing lists are also followed by more people than issue trackers and those people may enjoy the discussion and learn something by the same.

-#3 Updated by R. R. almost 8 years ago
+#3 Updated by R. R. over 8 years ago

 Hi Jukka, the 'New SpatiaLite Layer' dialog only lists the data types 'Text data', 'Whole number' and 'Decimal number' (see attachment).
 To me this looks like an inconsistency between the 'Manage Layers Toolbar' and the 'DB Manager'.
 As mentioned PostGIS and SpatiaLite differ in some points, but the design of the dialog windows in the 'DB-Manager' is almost identical.

-#4 Updated by R. R. almost 8 years ago
+#4 Updated by R. R. over 8 years ago

 Jukka Rahkonen wrote: